Does Your Family Tree

 In additional to its educational component, the group also conducts research and amasses data about the lives of early immigrants in preparation for publication.

-HHGA is a member affiliate of the National Genealogical Society.
+HHGA has been a member affiliate of the National Genealogical Society.

 Demetrios Lebares